aryanbh11/covid-voice-assistant/README.md

 ## Extension Plans
 - Implement GUI with a **speak** button which the user can press to talk
 - Add feature to locate nearest COVID Clinic to user
+- Convert into a Web App using recently acquired skills